How The New York Times Turned Unsolicited Donations Into a Successful Program

 JANUARY 23, 2014

-The central message of Dell’s new campaign is that Dell is “part of some of the world’s great stories, stories that began much the same way ours did, in a little dorm room, No. Apple ASAE association communications association executives association marketing association membership association storytelling Dell iPAD New York Times SCD Group A voice, a passion, a perspective.
+The central message of Dell’s new campaign is that Dell is “part of some of the world’s great stories, stories that began much the same way ours did, in a little dorm room, No. Some association professionals ask me what I mean by storytelling.

 Football PATs, NASCAR Qualifiers & Hockey Shootouts: Does your association "hit the refresh button" often enough?